MASHUOA/HiTMaP/README.md

 sudo apt-get install libgdal-dev
 ```

-## Codes for Mac OS building enviornment
+## Codes for Mac OS building enviornment (optional)

+The following code is for a local GUI purpose.
+Hitmap now has been built on the shiny server system.
+You can skip this step in the later version.
 You may need to update the Xcode.
 Go to your Mac OS terminal and input:

 ```bash